 A range of pool water contaminants were detected in the backwash discharge sample.
-However, these elevated contaminant concentrations were not reflected in the seawater sample.
-The concentration of total chlorine in the seawater sample was below the consent limit.
-These results are not indicative of any adverse effects on the quality of the receiving seawater due to the backwash discharge.
+However, these elevated contaminant concentrations were not reflected in the seawater sample, and the concentration of total chlorine in the seawater sample was below the consent limit.
+These results do not indicate any adverse effects on the quality of the receiving seawater due to the backwash discharge.